 06 October 2011 Can’t Live Without ‘Em: Corals Posted by: John Motsinger | Leave a comment | Share: A weekly homage to endangered species, large and small.
 Coral reefs are the ocean’s jungles, teeming with biodiversity unlike anywhere else on the planet.
 Warm tropical waters create ideal living conditions for coral polyps, the tiny creatures that secrete limestone and thus build the world’s coral reefs.
 These coral systems are extremely rare, occupying less than one tenth of one percent of Earth’s oceans, yet they contain an estimated 25 percent of all marine species (see wiki citation).
 That’s why the rapid decline in health of the world’s coral reefs is so devastating.
 For example, elkhorn and staghorn corals have declined by 90 percent just in the last 30 years, landing both species on the endangered species list in 2006.
 And another 82 species are likely to be considered for federal protection under the ESA in the next year.
 These coral species have been wiped out by disease which has been aggravated by hurricanes, predation, bleaching and the increasingly damaging effects of global warming, which is both raising the temperature and acidity of our oceans.
 The loss of coral reefs is not just a conservation concern, however.
 Hundreds, if not thousands, of businesses on Florida’s southern coast benefit from coral-related tourism.
 Each year, tourists flock to southern Florida for fishing, diving, snorkeling and boating tours along the coral reefs that add more than $4 billion to the region’s economy.
 This boom provides an estimated 70,000 jobs with a total payroll of more than $1 billion.
 (See NOAA report, Socioeconomic Study of Reefs in Southeast Florida) Healthy coral reefs are the basis of a sustainable fishing industry.
 Photo courtesy of Krista Schlyer/Defenders of Wildlife Coral reefs also provide a number of ecosystem services that we are only beginning to fully appreciate.
 The value of fisheries alone has been estimated to be worth between $15,000 and $150,000 per square kilometer, depending on the type of fish available (see pg.
 12 of coral reef management sourcebook).
 Harder to quantify are the value of storm protection, erosion control and sand replenishment, all provided by coral reefs essentially free of charge.
 (See UNEP report, In the front line: shoreline protection and other ecosystem services from mangroves and coral reefs.)
 Without healthy reefs along the coast to dissipate waves and create more sand, the costs of storm damage, beach cleanup and finding more sand would all skyrocket.
 The biodiversity along coral reefs is so high that they are also a promising place for pharmaceutical development.
 These hotbeds of sea life force creatures to eke out a living in close proximity to each other, where the ongoing battle for survival is almost always won by chemical weaponry, creating just the kind of proving ground biochemists dream of.
 This relatively new field of research is already producing results with the discovery of a potential replacement for the popular cancer drug Taxol—which coincidentally comes from another endangered species, the Pacific yew tree.
 Protecting coral reefs ensures that we can continue to probe its makeshift laboratory for miracle cures, provide food and jobs for our families, and maintain our first line of defense against storm damage.
 Now that’s getting a lot of bang for our buck.
 Learn more about the value of coral reefs in Defenders’ report, Conservation Pays: How protecting Endangered and Threatened Species Makes Good Business Sense.
 Post Your Comment Click here to cancel reply.
-Name (required) Mail (required) (will not be published) You May also be interested in Senate Wakes Up to Climate Change…At Least Some of Them Tonight more than 20 senators will be taking over the Senate floor to pull an all-nighter to “wake up” Congress to climate change.
-Wolf Weekly Wrap-Up Helicopter gunning kills 23 wolves in Idaho; Urge Secretary Jewell to abandon gray wolf delisting proposal — Call your representative by March 14; Washington wildlife agency urged to end support for abolishing federal wolf protections; The latest on Governor Otter’s wolf control board.
-Two Too Many Development Projects in the Ivanpah Valley While these projects most definitely directly impact a species that has been identified as threatened and is dependent on the habitat where they would be built, Silver State South and Stateline’s approval is most troubling for a bigger reason.
-You see, this isn’t just an issue for the Ivanpah Valley.
-Developers and agencies need to be conscious of how and where they plan energy projects all across the country.
-They need to look at renewable energy planning with a landscape-wide lens, understanding that building in the right places and making an effort to minimize environmental impacts from the start are essential.
+Name (required) Mail (required) (will not be published) You May also be interested in The Votes Are In… You voted, and we listened – now the winners of Defenders’ 2014 Photo Contest are here!
+See if your favorite won, and take a look at some of the amazing runner-ups.
+We’ve Got to Protect What’s Left of the Sagebrush Sea New research shows that after a fire, the Sagebrush Sea (home to the imperiled greater sage-grouse) could take up to 20 years to fully recover.
+With other factors already threatening so much of this habitat, what does that mean for the species that call it home?
+California prepares to welcome wolves home, but delays on providing state protections Now, as the U.S. Fish and Wildlife Service proposes to remove Endangered Species Act protection for wolves throughout most of the rest of the country, gray wolves are once again at risk.
+Delisting would short-circuit wolf recovery in the Pacific West and would effectively mean giving up on one of our country’s most important and iconic species.
+Fortunately, California has an opportunity to play a meaningful role in helping the gray wolf continue to recover in the coming months and years.